davidburstrom/android-resource-namespacer/README.md

 It has been verified to work with Android Gradle Plugin 3.6 and Gradle 6.1.
 Any other version combination of said tools may or may not work.

+# Quick-start

+This repo contains an example application.
+Run `./gradlew namespace` in the root, and it will print that it rewrote `LibUtil.java` and `AppUtil.java` with namespaced resource references.

 # Suggested usage

 First ensure that your project compiles cleanly, otherwise you're in for a very confusing experience.